trendsuggest-com/nva-core/README.md

 You can run NVA-CORE as:

 - **Primary Proxy Gateway** — the entry point to your infrastructure.
+HTTP(S)

-- **Sub-Proxy Layer** — under another reverse proxy, handling JWT or OTP validation only.
+- **Sub-Proxy Layer** — under another reverse proxy, handling JWT or OTP validation. watching with ip ban and ip white list.

 - **Internal Service Node** — between microservices to validate tokens and signatures inline.

-- **Edge Mesh Node** — where multiple NVAs communicate, forming a self-healing, distributed perimeter.
+- **Edge Mesh Node** — where multiple NVAs communicate, forming a sustaining stable and secure, distributed perimeter.

 Each instance can act independently or join a synchronized cluster — scaling from **one binary** to a **full-fledged fabric**.